fictorial/redis-node-client/README.md

 This project lets you access a Redis instance using server-side JavaScript.

-## Uses

-The following projects form a web services implementation platform that is highly scalable, and is very easy to design for, develop for, and deploy.

-* Google V8 ECMAScript interpreter
-* Node
-* node-json-rpc
-* Redis
-* redis-node-client

-Google V8 can be found on Google Code.
-The other projects are available on GitHub.

 ## Asynchronicity

-Node performs all I/O using libev and is thus asynchronous.
+Node does not block, period.

 This means that while a typical Redis client might have code that accesses a Redis server in a blocking call, Node-based code cannot.

 Typical Redis client (e.g. Python):